Current climate change research projects: mitigation

 Soil carbon changes

 A program of work is being carried out by NSW DPI and Department of Environment and Climate Change soil scientists, in collaboration with colleagues from other agencies including CSIRO.
-DECC and NSW DPI researchers are collaborating with the Australian Greenhouse Office (AGO) and CSIRO Land and Water to measure:
+DECC and NSW DPI researchers are collaborating with the Department of the Environment formerly Australian Greenhouse Office (AGO) and CSIRO Land and Water to measure:

 (i) Soil C change under tillage systems, looking specifically at the relative effects of combinations of tillage and stubble retention treatments on soil C sequestration; and